How to run a successful online marketing team

 In addition to expanding the market share, order driving is also the 2nd target for us as customers can explore more products on Shopee as they become loyal to our platform.
 Then conversion campaigns will be involved in this stage.
 The conversion campaigns could be driven by many channels like retargeting campaigns, affiliate, direct sales CRM and so on.
 They are also divided into 2 kinds: always-on and promotion based and heavily spent on the big campaign days.

 The ratio between prospecting and conversion really depends on the objective of each business.
 For well-strategized and long-term focused organizations like Shopee, we can split around 80/20, 80 for prospecting and 20 for conversion.
 However, for local companies which are very focusing on revenue like Adayroi (the one I used to work for), is spending around 80 – 90% of their marketing budget for conversion as their target is ROI.

 The 3rd component of the well-designed ad structure is Naming conversion.
 I’ve seen a lot of companies don’t have any naming rules for their ads channels or they do have but it is very basic and keeps changing every time a new digital lead comes in.
 Eventually, they end up with a very messy and unstable database.
 Therefore, the naming convention needs to be designed by a centralized BI team that makes sure the name convention is being used correctly and data is correct and reliable.
-The well-designed naming convention will help your team a lot in optimization as they are able to breakdown the data into very detailed levels.
+The well-designed naming convention will help your team

 The data structure is the foundation of any optimization activities of a digital marketing team.
 If your company has a well-designed data structure, the digital team can easily manage and optimize their campaigns at scale.
 The data can be pivoted at any level that your team wants to deep dive.